SykoLover

 Envy

-One of the most poisonous and blinding sins is envy, a sin of misdirected love.
+The sins of misdirected love create fantasies.
+One of the most poisonous and blinding sins is envy.
 I will discuss it with more emphasis because of it's tie to relationships, creating a tremendous source of pain.
 It is incredibly destructive because it puts fear in a person instead of God, A misplacement of priority.
 It has the power to invoke the other 6 sins.
 I'll explain how it did for me in a minute.
 The condition of "heartbreak" is self-inflicted.
 Anxiety is born in fantasy.
 Always preoccupied with what someone else is doing.
 Worrying about something that is not in your control.
 You aren't in love with them.
 You are in love with the idea, a fantasy of them.
+It isn't love at all actually.
+It's hatred.
 Let us recall the themes of the first two books I read.
 Attain your energy from the higher power, not from other people.
 And learn to be present with attention.
 Envy is giving your mental energy to another person and an obsession that removes you from the present.
 It is a quick path to inner turmoil.
 If you are experiencing heartbreak, you are living in envy and need to confront it, while also handing the situation over to God.
 Because, this is a child of God you are feeling this way about.
 Envy is possessive and dehumanizing.
 This is a human being, not some object of your gratification.

-The comment sections under Youtube videos on this topic are littered with people pointing blame at avoidants and how "cold" they are.
+The comment sections under Youtube videos on attachment theory are littered with people pointing blame at avoidants and how "cold" they are.
 Avoidants have their own fears to address.
 I'm writing this for the person that is ready to take responsibility for their anxiety and heal.
 Nobody else is to blame for YOUR anxiety.
+Your thoughts are an element of your free will and the negative ones have created this mess.
 Unfortunately, I know many people are not ready to accept any responsibility.
 That would require admitting fault and subsequently a willingness to grow and change.
 They are only contributing to their self-destruction.
 Here are two comments from Youtube that served as some of the biggest inspiration for this project.
 I empathize with those that are hurting and it inspired me to share the healing I found.

 1. "I'm sick of hearing about growing.
 I don't want to grow.
 I just want my girl back."